GuillaumeFalourd/maven-cli-jdks-action/README.md

 name: CI

 on:
  push:
    branches: [ master ]
  pull_request:
    branches: [ master ]

 jobs:
  build:
    runs-on: ubuntu-latest
    steps:
    # Checkout your repository under $GITHUB_WORKSPACE, so your job can access your directories and files
    - uses: actions/checkout@v2

    # Runs a set of commands using the runners shell
    - name: Run maven commands
      uses: GuillaumeFalourd/maven-cli-jdks-action@main # Default is JDK 11
      env:
-        DIRECTORY: java # Not mandatory (run on the repo root directory if not informed)
+       DIRECTORY_PATH: java # Not mandatory (run on the repo root directory if not informed)
      with:
        commands: 'clean package test'
 ```

 ## How does it work?